Want to become a general contractor in Arizona — but have no idea how to get started? It’s easier than you might think.

 You’ll also need to send in proof of a license bond.
 This bond can be a surety bond or a cash bond.
 You can also provide your bond in cash or as a certificate of deposit from any Arizona bank.

 The bond must be continuous, meaning it doesn’t have a termination date.
 The amount varies based on your license type and the estimated gross volume of work.
+You can learn more about how construction bonds work here.

 Gather your government-issued identification and make copies to send in.
 Your identification can be a valid driver’s license or a passport.